sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 cat TopSpotify2017.csv
 ```

 When looking at longer files, the `less` command will show one screenful at a time, and allow you to jump around to different parts of a file or even search for patterns.
 (Why is it called `less`?
-Because it's based on an older command named `more` (short for one more screenful).
-That's funny, right?)
+Because it's based on an older command named `more` (short for one _more_ screenful).
+That's really funny, right?)

 ```
 less TopSpotify2017.csv